Showing posts with label Shepway. Show all posts

 We leave the adequate High Street of New Romney (A259) opposite the road to St Nicholas's Church, which is actually below the level of Romney Marsh; and therefore has a history of flooding.
 New Romney was once an important ‘Cinque Port’ though the sea has now receded by a mile.

-Reaching the flat, marshland countryside within a mere 300 yards, we are confronted with a sequence of right-angle bends.
+Reaching the flat, marshland countryside, we are confronted with a sequence of right-angle bends and the 30mph limit rises to 40.
 Passing the ruins of Hope All Saints church, isolated in a field, and then beneath the pylons which stride purposefully all the way to Dungeness nuclear power station, our route straightens a little and crosses a single-file bridge over a dike.

 The former B2070 bears right into Hamstreet (see B2067), bridging the Royal Military Canal.
 As the pace reduces to 30mph, the road crams itself into the village High Street, before passing the Duke's Head and beneath the railway bridge to climb the ridge of clay hills that have dominated the skyline all the way across the totally flat Romney Marsh.